jez/jez.github.io/about.md

 # I mix work and passion.

-> "... but I like what is in the work---the chance to find yourself.
+> ... but I like what is in the work---the chance to find yourself.
 Your own
-> reality---for yourself"
+> reality---for yourself
 >
 > Joseph Conrad, _Heart of Darkness_

 <!-- -->

-> "My heart is in the work."
+> My heart is in the work.
 >
 > Andrew Carnegie